jep-project/jep/protocol.md

 If the multiplicity is not declared it defaults to [1,1], i.e. the property is non optional.
 An optional property is expressed by [0,1].
-List type property are properties with an upper limit greater than 1, e.g. [0,\*], [1,2], etc.
+List type properties are properties with an upper limit greater than 1, e.g. [0,\*], [1,2], etc.
-List type attributes are represented as msgpack Array objects.
+List type properties are represented as msgpack Array objects.

 Note that in most cases certain default values are assumed when optional properties are omitted.
 Omitting a property means that neither the key, nor the value are transmitted in the corresponding message.